MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-an-azure-service-principal.md

 }
 ```

-> [!NOTE] The contributor has broad permissions and may not be the best choice depending on the scope of your app's interactions with Azure services.
+> [!NOTE] The **contributor** role has broad permissions and may not be the best choice depending on the scope of your app's interactions with Azure services.
 The **reader** role is more restrictive and can be a good choice for read-only apps.
 For more details on other roles, see [RBAC: Built-in roles](/azure/active-directory/role-based-access-built-in-roles.md).
 You can view details on role-specific permissions or create custom ones through the Azure portal.

 You can add additional roles with the following command: